Where to Go South Platte River – Dream Stream

 Tactics:

-Nymphing will be the most effective technique through most months.
-Fish consume around 85% of their diet sub surface.
-We are seeing some small windows of decent dry fly fishing during the warmest parts of the day.
-But the wind has made dry fly fishing rather difficult if not impossible.
+Nymphing is always the most effective technique but dont overlook the dry fly fishing.
+We are seeing some windows of decent dry fly fishing during the warmest parts of the day.
+The BWO's will only intensify and we should have some stellar dry fly opportunity coming up.
 This is a great time to really cover water as well.
-When fishing streamers, dead drifting has been the most effective.
+When fishing streamers, dead drifting with small strips has been the most effective.

 Weather: